Dhakiyarr Wirrpanda: Coronial findings

-In 2025 a coronial findings were made in relation to the disappearance of Wirrpanda.
+In 2024 a coronial inquest was held in relation to the disappearance of Wirrpanda, with its findings published in March 2025.
 These found that there was not enough evidence to hold an inquest as it was unlikely to locate additional information and emphasis was placed on the lack of information that were available on the “exact circumstances of death” or “remains.